eyedeekay/defcon/01-CURRENT_APIS.md

 plan on dropping it soon, but we also have not been adding the new features that are available in SAM Version 3.
 Many of the best ideas from the BOB API have been ported to the more modern SAMv3 API.
-Our advice is that new applications should not be using BOB, and that the
+Our advice is that new applications should not be using BOB, and that the applications using BOB(Both of them) should consider migrating to SAM.

 SAM Version 1, 2
 ----------------